andyceo/ansible-role-docker/README.md

 - **docker-repository**: Only add actual docker repository key and repository itself to `/etc/apt/sources.list.d/docker.list` (if no defaults were redefined, see options `docker.repositories`), install all needed python modules for ansible apt* modules.
 Also remove outdated repositories and keys.
 - **docker-repository-key**: Only add actual docker repository key and remove outdated keys.
 - **docker-config**: Create crossplatform docker configuration file (default Linux location is `/etc/docker/daemon.json`)
+- **docker-secrets**: Manage secrets.
+Docker Swarm should be active on the target host.